PayFabric/APIs/PayFabric/Sections/Transactions.md

 Create and Process a Transaction
 --------------------------------

-* `POST /transaction/process?cvc=111` will create a transaction on the PayFabric server and attempt to process with the payment gateway based on the request JSON payload
+* `POST /transaction/process?cvc=111` will create a transaction on the PayFabric server and attempt to process with the payment gateway based on the request JSON payload. `cvc` is optional.

 ###### Request
 <pre>